 - What are some of the difficult challenges of this position or within this company?

 - What are the opportunities for advancement and how do I train for higher positions?

 - What is the company culture like here and how has it developed?

 Phone interviews are often a key step in any job application process.
 In effort to narrow down the amount of candidates, a company will often do multiple rounds of phone interviews.
 All preparation before the interview and follow-up after is the same as in person, but here is how to ace the interview:

 - Print out your resume!
 Have that and a copy of the job description sitting in front of you.

 - Make sure you are at a computer.
 Do not get distracted by it during the call, but it is great to have the company website pulled up and the ability to quickly get a piece of information if need be.

-- Dress like it is a face to face interview.
-Wearing at least business causal will give the feel of a important interview and put you in the right mindset to succeed.
+- Dress like it is a face-to-face interview.
+Wearing at least business casual will give the feel of an important interview and put you in the right mindset to succeed.

 - Smile—it helps!
 Smiling during your answers will give your voice a jolt of excitement and energy that can often be lost over the phone.